 Here is some information about the spring roll recipe;

-- Fruit – Our recipe uses fresh coconut and fresh blueberries, but you can try any keto-friendly fruit.
+- Fruit – Our recipe uses fresh coconut and blueberries, but you can try any keto-friendly fruit.

-- Herbs – The two main fresh herbs for our spring rolls are fresh cilantro and fresh mint.
+- Herbs – The two main fresh herbs for our spring rolls are fresh cilantro and mint.
 If you want, you can also add some fresh Vietnamese basil or fresh Thai Basil.

 - Egg – We also use a fried egg.
 Our egg is fried very thin, almost like a French crepe.